ngx-ree/ControlPanelsScripts/README.md

 Their usage is not extensively described; see tooltips for more info about particular functions.
 Keep in mind that some functions are still experimental.

 #### g66.ks
-The 'g66.ks' script is designed for 'Rufus 1.0'-type craft.
+The `g66.ks` script is designed for 'Rufus 1.0'-type craft.
 It uses a "helicopter" style of steering where movement is achieved and controlled by the tilt of the craft.
 'Rufus 1.0' has two control points, a dock (for connection to the lander) and a command seat for the pilot.
 For the script to work properly, control must be set up from the command seat.

-The Mun is the best place to test 'g66.ks' with 'Rufus 1.0'.
+The Mun is the best place to test `g66.ks` with 'Rufus 1.0'.
 You can get there with the 'Munica 1.0' rocket, or you can simply cheat it by Alt+F12 -> Cheats -> Set Position to save time.

 ##### NAME TAGS
-kOS name tagging for the 'g66.ks' script is as follows:
+kOS name tagging for the `g66.ks` script is as follows:
 - `solpan` - Solar panels to be extended/retracted, either manually or automatically.
 - `leng` - Main engines, in this case dubbed for gimbal control (lock).
-- 'wheel' - Wheels, for friction control.
+- `wheel` - Wheels, for friction control.

 If laser distance meters are used:
-- 'lsrl' - Left laser Dist-o-meter
+- `lsrl` - Left laser Dist-o-meter
-- 'lsrm' - Middle laser Dist-o-meter
+- `lsrm` - Middle laser Dist-o-meter
-- 'lsrr' - Right laser Dist-o-meter
+- `lsrr` - Right laser Dist-o-meter

 See tooltips for more information.